suhininalex/KotlinYield/README.md

 # KotlinYield
 Introduce lazy yield in kotlin.
-Did'not use threads.
+The library uses instrumentation instead of thread context.

 ### Simple way to use library with maven: